informationgrid/ingrid-editor/Extensions.md

 # Extension Points

-Extension points are used to add functionality at pre-defined locations in the server application.
-The functionality is implemented in extensions that are typically activated in some environments only.
+Extension points are a typical approach to solve the problem of **varying requirements for several application aspects** (e.g. data import-/export formats or data validation).
+The idea is to define places in the application - the extension points - where so-called extensions can add or alter the default functionality.
+Each extension implements it's own requirements according to the specific extension point and the behavioral variation of the extension point is achieved by activating the extension in some environments and deactivating it in others.

 ## General concept

+An **Extension point** in IGE Server is **defined** by two concepts:

+- A class implementing the `ExtensionPoint<T: Extension>` interface which holds the extensions and gives access to them.
+- A sub-interface of `Extension` used as type parameter for the extension point which means that only extensions implementing this interface will be available at that extension point.

-Extension points are defined by implementing the `ExtensionPoint<T: Extension>` interface and deriving a sub-interface from the `Extension` interface that is used to parametrize this specific extension point.
-The extension point is established by using an instance of the newly created `ExtensionPoint` implementation at a specific location in the server code.
-Application developers could then implement the specific `Extension` sub-interface to add custom functionality to that extension point.
-All classes and interfaces are located in the `de.ingrid.igeserver.extension` package.
+The extension point is **established** by using an instance of the extension point class at a specific location in the server code (e.g. the data exporter).
+Application developers could then implement the related extension sub-interface to add custom functionality to that extension point.

+All extension related classes and interfaces of IGE Server are located in the `de.ingrid.igeserver.extension` package.

+#### Profiles

+A key aspect of IGE Server's data model is the support for different document types that are related to a single or multiple so-called **profile(s)**.
+Since extensions are typically used in data processing application aspects, the `Extension` interface defines a `profiles` property which is used to define for which profiles the concrete extension is used.
+The possible values of the profile property have the following meanings in the context of the profile associated with the processed data (*data profile*):

+- *Empty list*: The extension is used with all data profiles (also when the data profile is not specified)
+- *List of profile names*: The extension is only used if the data profile is equal to one of the listed profiles (not when the data profile is not specified)
+- *Null*: The extension is not used with any profile (also not when the data profile is not specified)

+### Example

-The following **example** shows the steps necessary to fulfill the requirement of supporting customer specific export formats:
+The following example shows the steps necessary to define an extension point for supporting **customer specific export formats**:

 1. **Define the extension interface** used to implement the specific export formats: